CAS Trips was created by a team of experienced IB Educators to challenge the status quo of educational travel.

 IB & CAS

-We inspire students by harnessing the power of travel to open their minds to the value and best practice of their long-term CAS commitments.
-We plan our trips specifically to engage with as many of the 7 Learning Outcomes as possible, and incorporate our trademark Reflections Workshops and CAS Project Challenge into every trip to give students the tools, knowledge, and experience to continue with CAS successfully back home.
+We inspire students by harnessing the power of travel to open their minds to the real-life value of CAS.
+Our programs engage with the 7 Learning Outcomes in unique ways, and we integrate Reflections Workshops and CAS Project Challenges to give students the tools, knowledge, and experience to succeed with CAS back home.

 CAS Project Challenge

-Our on-trip CAS Project Challenge Workshop ensures student impact continues beyond the limited time spent at a destination.
-At the end of every trip, we use the UN SDGs as a lens to understand how the experiences in a foregin culture can translate to situations and action in students’ own communities.
-Using the 5 Stages of CAS, small teams of students investigate and plan a self-initiated CAS Project to be implemented back home: Think Global, Act Local.
+Our on-trip CAS Project Challenge Workshop ensures student impact continues beyond the trip.
+Using the 5 Stages of CAS, small teams of students use their on-trip experiences and the UN SDGs as a lens to investigate and plan a self-initiated CAS Project to be implemented back home: Think Global, Act Local.

-We believe in Ethical Service, which fulfills a genuine need with the rights, dignity and autonomy of all those involved respected at all times.
-In our urban Destinations, we partner with grassroots organizations to give students a taste of hands-on, meaningful volunteering, while in developing countries we seek to follow a model of Community-Led Service.
-Service is a key pillar of every CAS Trip.
+Ethical Service is a pillar of all CAS Trips.
+It fulfils a genuine need with the rights, dignity and autonomy of all those involved respected at all times.
+In urban Destinations, we partner with grassroots organizations to give students a taste of hands-on, meaningful volunteering, while in developing countries we follow a model of Community-Led Service.

 IB Learner Profile